sourcegraph/llmsp/README.md

 ## How to use it

-You'll need a Cody-enabled Sourceraph server URL as well as a Sourcegraph Access Token.
+You'll need a Cody-enabled Sourcegraph server URL as well as a Sourcegraph Access Token.

 1. In `lsp/lsp.go`, modify the the `sgAccessToken` and `instanceURL` variables to your specific values.
 2. Run `go install`.
 This will compile the `llmsp` binary and copy it to your `$GOPATH/bin`.
 This directory needs to be on your `$PATH`.
 Alternatively, use `go build` and copy the binary yourself.